What is Measles?

 Excessive consumption of this product may cause blurry vision, rash, bleeding, abdominal discomfort, cramps, stroke and nausea.
 Reduce dosage or discontinue use if the side effects persist.
 This supplement is not recommended for nursing and pregnant mothers.

 This product promotes eye health and supports the repair of damaged tissues and organs (x).
 It also supports the production of blood cells and the transportation of organs to organs in the body (x).
 Zinc also supports enzymatic reactions that contribute to growth and development in the body (x).

-The healthy dosage for this supplement is no more than 150 milligrams per day.
+The healthy dosage for zinc citrate powder is no more than 150 milligrams per day.
 Consider using this product with iron and copper supplements.
 Do not supplement with zinc if you are expectant or breastfeeding.

-This product supports cardiac, immune and respiratory health (x).
+Garlic product supports cardiac, immune and respiratory health (x).
 It also helps to maintain healthy levels of cholesterol and glucose in the body (x).
-The correct dosage for garlic is 650 milligrams per day taken with meals.
+The correct dosage for garlic extract powder is 650 milligrams per day taken with meals.
 Side effects are usually mild and include abdominal discomfort and bad breath.
 Do not take this product if you are pregnant, nursing, diabetic or scheduled for surgery.

 Beta-carotene promotes vision and supports cardiac, skin and respiratory health (x).
-The healthy serving size for this product is 1,300 milligrams per day.
+The healthy serving size for beta carotene powder is 1,300 milligrams per day.
 For the best results, consider taking the supplement with vitamin A. Side effects may include nausea, jaundice and stomach upset.
 Pregnant women and nursing mothers should avoid taking this product altogether.